2018 Legislative Beliefs

 Assessments are aligned with the intended purposes;

 Results are easily accessible to maximize school district use of the information to provide quality professional development and improve instruction; and,

 Results lend themselves to widespread understanding and evaluation by all school stakeholders.

 The state or federal government must not use single-source data to issue sanctions, make generalizations about student performance or shift resources away from schools that require support to improve learning.

 Iowa school districts should have the opportunity to comply with standards using various structures and mediums, including sharing and interactive telecommunications.

 IASB supports assessment systems that measure student growth for all students, also known as value-added growth or gain, to improve student outcomes by driving professional development, teacher and administrator evaluation, and school improvement decisions.

 Technology is an important tool in providing a quality education.
 School districts must have equitable access to technology.
-Access includes provision of hardware and software, technological support staff and access to services such as the Iowa Communications Network (ICN) and Internet.
+Access includes provision of hardware and software, technological support staff and access to a variety of Internet, broadband and network services including the Iowa Communications Network (ICN).

 Administration of the ICN should continue to prioritize educational access above other users.
 The state has a role in ensuring equitable access to technology and should provide sufficient resources to purchase technology, support school technology plans and include professional development for educators on how to use technology to improve instruction and student outcomes.

 Exposure to education in the first years of life is critical, and young children have an innate desire to learn.
 That desire can be supported or undermined by early experiences.